SAKryukov/vscode-extensible-markdown/README.md

     // 4 characters, replacement for "" and '':
     "markdown.extension.convertToHtml.options.smartQuotes": "“”‘’",
     "markdown.extension.convertToHtml.options.additionalPlugins": {
-        "absolutePath": null, // just a placeholder; absolute path has higher priority "relativePath": "../additional_plugins/node_modules", // relative to workspace
+        "absolutePath": "", // in this case, just a placeholder; absolute path has higher priority "relativePath": "../additional_plugins/node_modules", // relative to workspace
         "plugins": [
             {